 Puerto Madryn 101- Everything You Need to Know

 Puerto Madryn was the first city I visited in Patagonia, Argentina.
 Having the chance to see penguins, elephant seals, and Southern Right whales in the wild was truly magic.
 I want to share with you everything you need to know about going to Puerto Madryn, along with a few hidden gems.
-For reference, I was in Puerto Madryn from October 7-11, 2022.
-Any note of my trip there occurred between these dates.
-Get Your Guide has a lot of trip options for Puerto Madryn as well, click below to use my affiliate link at no extra cost to you!

 What to Know Before You Go to Puerto Madryn – Tips at a Glance!

 • There is not a lot of public transportation.
 In the four days I spent there, I didn’t see a single city bus.
 Don’t go expecting to be able to take public transport to all the spots on your wishlist.
+If you don’t have a car, do some tours.

-• The high season of the area is October and November, which is when the whales arrive and the penguins breed and begin to have offspring (mid November).
+• The high season in the area is October and November, which is when the whales arrive and the penguins breed and begin to have offspring (mid-November).
 Book your accommodation well in advance during these months.
-Argentina has a long weekend in October and is a time when many Argentines head to the area; definitely book in advance if you are headed there at that time.

 • It gets very windy in the area so come prepared.
 It does get warm in summer, but always cold at night.